 - For example, the drug may not be on the plan's Prescription Drug Guide (Formulary); or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
 If you decide to get the drug immediately, you may need to pay the full cost for it. - Save your receipt and send a copy to us when you ask us to pay you back.
-In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost.
+In some situations, we may need to get more information from your doctor in order to pay you back for the drug.

-All of the examples above are types of coverage decisions.
-This means that if we deny your request for payment, you can appeal our decision.
+When you send us a request for payment, we will review your request and decide whether the service or drug should be covered.
+This is called making a "coverage decision."
+If we decide it should be covered, we will pay for the service or drug.
+If we deny your request for payment, you can appeal our decision.
 Chapter 9 of this booklet (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) has information about how to make an appeal.